 Trade King was recently bought by Ally, and their services have been repackaged as Ally Invest.
 They’re lesser known than some of the big guys listed below, but the quality of their investment offerings and their top rated customer service make me highly recommend this deep-discount broker.

-Ally Invest is online only, but their browser-based tools are intuitive, and allow you to easily research your investments with customizable charting and real-time data.
+Ally Invest is online only, but their browser-based tools are intuitive and allow you to easily research your investments with customizable charting and real-time data.

-What’s more, Ally Invest has absolutely one of lowest stock trade commissions around at just $4.95 per stock trade or ETF trade.
+What’s more, Ally Invest has absolutely one of the lowest stock trade commissions around at just $4.95 per stock trade or ETF trade.
 If you are looking to trade a lot within your Roth IRA, look no further.
 Mutual fund commissions are extremely low as well at just $9.95 per no load mutual fund trade.
 Additionally, Ally Invest has a collection of no-fee funds that you can choose from – although you still need to pay the expense ratio.